Research Methodology & Findings

 Two strategies with PF 1.5 that lose money on the same days = one strategy levered up.
 Two strategies with PF 1.3 that lose on different days = real diversification.

 Correlation analysis is mandatory before declaring two strategies stackable.
 Combined drawdown matters more than combined expected value.
-This is an open research question for B65-A and B30-C, which may or may not fire on overlapping days.
+This is an open research question for B49-A (morning strong-up) and B28-D (afternoon strong-up) — both fire on the same Change% > +0.5% filter and could be highly correlated rather than additive.

 Principle 6 — Regime-masking awareness